PabloMF-M/intracranial-hemorrhages/README.md

 		4. Statistical tests: hypothesis contrasts.

 * **5.2 Inferential Statistics - Survival Analysis:** this notebook performs a survival analysis of patients who have suffered an intracranial hemorrhage.
 Survival is defined as survival to hospitalization discharge.
-Different biostatiscal techniques are used for that purpose, including the well-known ***Kaplain-Meier estimator***, ***Mantel-Cox (log-rank) test***, and the **state-of-the-art** method for survival prediction until the last *adaptations of Machine Learning algorithms for survival analysis*, ***Cox Proportional Hazards regression***,.
+Different biostatiscal techniques are used for that purpose, including the well-known ***Kaplain-Meier estimator***, ***Mantel-Cox (log-rank) test***, and the **state-of-the-art** method for survival prediction until the last *adaptations of Machine Learning algorithms for survival analysis*, ***Cox Proportional Hazards regression***.

 		1. Load dataset.
 		2. Define survival variables.